-Go into your directory (which you've already copied the lab files into) and type vim -o Card.h Card.cpp will open a new window showing test_Card.u.
-You can also try
+Go into your directory (which you've already copied the lab files into) and type

+'''

+vim -o Card.h Card.cpp

+'''

 Instead of opening all the files sequentially (as would happen if you omitted the -o, it opens them all at once!
 If you use :q (which, you'll recall, closes a file without writing it), it just closes one of the windows. (:wq also affects only the current window.)
 To add an extra window, another colon-mode command is handy: